Container Service for Kubernetes offers HA for control planes, nodes, workloads, and load balancing.

 Load Balancing High Availability Configurations

-Achieving high availability for load balancing in a cluster is crucial for improving service stability, response speed, and fault isolation.
-You can achieve this by specifying primary and secondary zones for Server Load Balancer (SLB) instances and enabling topology-aware hints.
+Improve service stability and fault isolation by specifying primary and secondary zones for Server Load Balancer (SLB) instances and enabling topology-aware hints.

 Specify Primary and Secondary Zones for CLB Instances